 We have constant co-operation with research institutes, packaging manufacturers and paper industry to find new cardboard-based packaging options for our products.
 As part of the environmentally friendly packaging, we avoid unnecessary and oversized packaging.

-We also look into opportunities to reduce the amount of plastic in our current packaging.
 While we prioritised cardboard materials for the new factory’s products, we cannot entirely do away with plastic: packaging for liquid products requires a small amount of plastic to ensure that the packaging can withstand both moisture and grease, and to keep the product in perfect condition.
 The caps for our drink cartons are made from plant-based plastic, with sugar cane as the raw material.